SapientNitroLA/carousel-planning/README.md

         - Support for passing in a jQuery/Zepto collection and convert it to an array.
     - What about animation?
 Is there a small lib that can handle basic css animations with js fallback?
 Can we use only the animation aspect of jQuery?
     - Modernizr, or can we get away with minimal feature tests and require extensions to roll their own?
 How do other libs handle this?

+## Thoughts:

+Initial extensions should include:

+- Responsive frame feature should be an extension
+- Loop extension
+- Pagination extension